wonyk/Dashy-ZOAU/README.md

 Since the challenge description mentions about creating a dashboard, I have decided to use IBM's [Z Open Automation Utilities 1.0.0](https://www.ibm.com/support/knowledgecenter/en/SSKFYE_1.0.1/welcome_zoautil.html) (ZOAU).

-It is available in Shell, Java and Python and I have decided to use Python to make use of other libraries too using pip3.
+I have decided to use Python to incorporate other pip3 libraries.

 ## Functions
 It contains 2 main elements - A banner to be displayed when users login to Unix System Services (USS) and __jobStat__ - a tool to compile and display relevant Jobs information ran in the mainframe.